ROCm/omniperf/docs/conceptual/definitions.rst

 Memory spaces
 =============

-AMD Instinct MI accelerators can access memory through multiple address spaces which may map to different physical memory locations on the system.
+AMD Instinct™ MI-series accelerators can access memory through multiple address spaces which may map to different physical memory locations on the system.
 The following table provides a view into how various types of memory used in HIP map onto these constructs: